 CKD and ESKD reaching “pandemic” proportions

 The rapidly increasing rate of Chronic Kidney Disease (CKD) in older patients has been described as a “pandemic.”
 Rates of morbidity and mortality are higher in the End Stage Kidney Disease (ESKD) population than in the general Medicare population, and impact other metrics—and costs—as well.
 (A 70-year-old patient with ESKD spends an average 15.5 days in the hospital, according to American Society of Nephrology curricula.)

-It’s the reason we’re hearing more and more requests for telenephrology services for hospitals.
-We see a major, long-term opportunity here to partner with hospitals to extend their reach in this area as well as telecardiology.
+It’s the reason we’re hearing more and more requests for nephrology telehealth services for hospitals.
+We see a major, long-term opportunity here to partner with hospitals to extend their reach in this area as well as TeleCardiology.

 Speaking of inflection points